-The Company has omnibus account trading agreements with clearing firms, RBC Capital Markets and DriveWealth, in order to execute trades on behalf of the clients of its affiliated adviser, Acorns Advisers, LLC.
+The Company has omnibus account trading agreements with clearing firms, RBC Capital Markets, LLC and DriveWealth, LLC in order to execute trades on behalf of the clients of its affiliated adviser, Acorns Advisers, LLC.
 The clearing firms have custody of the Company's cash balances which serve as collateral for any amounts due to the clearing firms.
-The combined cash balance at June 30, 2023 was \$150,000.
-RBC Capital Markets pays interest monthly on the cash deposit at the average overnight repurchase rate.
+The combined cash balance at June 30, 2024 was \$120,000.
+RBC Capital Markets, LLC and DriveWealth, LLC pay interest monthly on the cash deposit at the average overnight repurchase rate.